 Protein: Your hairs are mainly composed of protein, covered by a thin layer of fatty acids.
 Thus consuming enough protein is essential for maintaining good health of hair.
 Amino acid lysine, typically found in keratin is particularly important for healthy hair.

-Food Sources: Protein is not only the basic component of hairs but also building block of all cells.
+Food Sources: Protein is not only the basic component of hairs but also the building block of all cells.
 Meat particularly is a rich source of protein.
-Incorporate fish, lean meat, soy and legumes in your diet and give your hair a protein boost.
+Incorporate fish, lean meat, soy, and legumes into your diet and give your hair a protein boost.

 Biotin: Biotin or B7 is a nutrient used for the production of Keratin, a naturally occurring protein that constitutes the fibrous part of the hairs on mammals’ skin.

 Vitamins A and C: These two vitamins are also very important when it comes to hair growth.
-Both Vitamin A and C are the building blocks of sebum – the natural hair oil produced by the sebaceous glands that coats the hair follicles and prevents them from damage.
+Both Vitamin A and C are the building blocks of sebum – the natural hair oil produced by the sebaceous glands that coat the hair follicles and prevent them from damage.

 Iron: Iron is also very important when it comes to hair growth.
 Iron deficiency – also known as anemia – is one of the most common causes of hair fall.
 Your body uses this essential mineral to convert testosterone into estrogen, an important hormone that your body utilizes for hair regrowth and regeneration.
 The former hampers hair growth while the latter stimulates it.

 Food Sources: Beef is the richest source of iron.
 Poultry products, nuts, and legumes are also some very good natural sources of iron.
 If you feel you are not getting enough iron from natural sources, you can always opt for iron supplements.